MelcherMate/Bioversee_Webapp/README.md

 This is a prototype project of my idea to create a basic fermenter machine, which can be controlled by air via a web service.

 How to run the code:
-The code is desigened to run on raspberry PI
+Right now I am testing the code with "live server" vscode addon for the website part and running the online_data_pull.py manually from console.
+To see the resutl you need to use the same adresses and ports just like I do and also you have to use mongoDB comapass to see the data in your local db.
+Cloud saveing coming soon...

 The code is desigend in python 3.12.0
-Designed on Apple Macbook Air M1 (2020)
-Tested on Raspberry PI 5 8GB
+Designed on Apple Macbook Air M1 (2020) and PC wiht windows 10 (latest version) Tested on Raspberry PI 5 8GB

 Used packages: